splitio/vercel-integration-utils/README.md

       const treatment = await client.getTreatment('SOME_FEATURE_FLAG');

       // Flush impressions asynchronously.
-Avoid 'await' in order to not delay the response. client.destroy();
+Avoid 'await' on the destroy call, to not delay the response. event.waitUntil(client.destroy());

       return new Response(JSON.stringify({ treatment }), {
         status: 200,